seahorce-scidac/REMORA/Docs/sphinx_doc/Plotfiles.rst

 -  If both ``remora.plot_int`` and ``remora.plot_int_time`` have been set, plotfile output will occur ``plot_int`` steps or ``plot_int_time`` simulation seconds after the last plotfile, whichever happens first.

--  When Fennel biology is enabled, active biology tracers can be requested by name in ``remora.plot_vars_3d``.
+-  When Fennel biology is enabled, ``fennel`` in ``remora.plot_vars_3d`` expands to all active biology tracers.
+Active biology tracers can also be requested by name.
 See :ref:`sec:Fennel` for tracer names and component options.

 3D Plotfile Field Options
 --------------------------